I used to have a potentially crippling nerve disease.

-I imagine, though, this number is even higher today, as a growing number of people are giving up wheat.
+I imagine, though, this number is even higher today, with a growing number of people giving up wheat.

 Gluten Free Snacks for Travel

 I knew there wouldn’t be a kitchen.
 Also, we’d be moving in a group.
 So there wouldn’t be much down time.

 But I didn’t want the entire reunion dictated by my diet.

 I packed two sandwiches made from brown rice bread and organic turkey breast for dinner and a late-night snack.

 Mary’s Gone Crackers are delicious and filling.
 I never went hungry, thanks to these crackers, which come in various flavors.
 They contain flax and sesame seeds, which add calories and protein.

-Mary’s Gone Crackers also came in very handy when everyone else was snacking on the complimentary hors d’oeuvres in the hotel lounge.
+Gluten-free cracks also came in very handy when everyone else was snacking on the complimentary hors d’oeuvres in the hotel lounge.
 They really did make the trip doable.